 | Obsolete Inventory | Liquidate 100% of stock older than 12 months. |

-2. Reduce Transportation Costs
+2. Reduce transportation costs

 Objective: Lower shipping expenses without compromising delivery speed.